akthom/gen-ack-auth/README.md

 step 3 - gender ID
 =
-forked from @ptigas who doesn't seem to have this in a repo http://ptigas.com/blog/2012/01/21/name2gender-in-python/
+forked from @ptigas who doesn't seem to have this in a repo<br>
+used and lightly altered scripts described here to pull names from social security "most popular US baby names" into a csv: http://ptigas.com/blog/2012/01/21/name2gender-in-python/